ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 Of course, there are several Jonas Mills in the genealogy, but the dates given suggests this could be a reference to Edward's father.
 But even if this is a different branch of the Mills family, the genealogical records, etc., may provide important data on the family members investigated here.

-The collection contains nine portraits of family members, only two of which have identification, and all of which seem to be taken in photography studios in Buffalo.
-I have obtained high resolution scans that will included in this site.
+The collection contains [nine portraits of family members]({{% ref "../mills/qpl-portraits" %}}), only two of which have identification, and all of which seem to be taken in photography studios in Buffalo.

-The collection also contains a photocopy of a photo of the Mills Pond home, and the original is presently owned by the Buffalo History Museum, the likely source of the portraits as well:
+The collection also contains a photocopy of a photo of the Mills home in Buffalo, and the original is presently owned by the Buffalo History Museum, the likely source of the portraits as well:

 <figure>
 <blockquote>